faadias/ezdb/README.md

 		.go()
 	```

 3. When removing an attribute, you can pass a function that returns a boolean and decides whether the attribute should be erased or not.
-Or you could specify the an attribute should be removed for everybody:
+Or you could specify that an attribute should be removed for everybody:

 	```javascript
 	database.table("person")